 Irori is one of the most recommended restaurants in Ogimachi so eat here if you can.
 Not only is the food delicious, but it’s a great experience to have lunch in a traditional gassho-zukuri farmhouse.

 Irori offers set menus of local specialties.
 Aside from Hida beef, Shirakawago is known for its mountain vegetables, soba, tofu, and river fish.
-Our server recommended this set which had a little bit of everything for JPY 1,650.

 Everything in the set was delicious, but the star was again the Hida beef.
 It was served broiling on a leaf with bean sprouts, mushrooms, and miso paste.
 So damn good!

 If you’re visiting Shirakawago in winter, then you need to plan your trip well.
 This is peak season and one of the most popular times to go.

 When we went in late January, every bus from Takayama was almost completely full so it was a good thing I had booked tickets on a reserved bus ahead of time.
 You can get tickets on the spot but you do run the risk of them selling out.

 If you want to attend the winter illumination and stay the night, then you need to plan your trip even earlier.
 Last year, reservation requests for farmhouse lodging needed to be submitted by August.
 Parking spaces for the light-up event went on sale in August and travel agencies started selling illumination tour packages in October.

 SYGIC TRAVEL: Everyone has their preferred way of planning a trip.
 If you’re like us and enjoy planning every detail yourself, then Sygic Travel may be useful to you.
 I’ve been using this free trip planning app for several years now.
 It’s available for free on iOS and Android.